Azure/azure-sdk/_posts/2020-02-25-defaultazurecredentials.md

 ## Development services

 The third type of credential is for developers.
-If you have an appropriately configured developer workstation with [Azure CLI](https://docs.microsoft.com/en-us/cli/azure/install-azure-cli?view=azure-cli-latest) or [Visual Studio](https://visualstudio.com) signed in to Azure, then the Azure credentials from your tools will be used.
+If you have an appropriately configured developer workstation with [Visual Studio](https://visualstudio.com) signed in to Azure, then the Azure credentials from your tools will be used.
+Other tools (such as Azure CLI, PowerShell, and Visual Studio Code) will be added in the near future.
 This allows you to run your service easily from the command line or via F5 within Visual Studio.

 > **TODO:** What does VS Code & PowerShell do?
 If I have the Azure Accounts plugin for VSCode, does it just work?